rlalleme/furnitures_maker/README.md

 | bookshelf_straight   | Bookshelf, straight shelves, optional doors     |
 |----------------------|-------------------------------------------------|

-If you open a file in openscad, it displays some examples.
+**If you open a file in openscad, it displays some examples, showcasing the capabilities of the file.**

 Functionnalities